EUROPEAN CYBER SECURITY CHALLENGE

 The Greek National ECSC Team operates under the auspices of the Hellenic Ministry of Digital Governance which is always in close cooperation with the Hellenic Steering Committee

-Contestants must participate in the qualifying round and be chosen among other contestants.
-Their age should be between 15 – 25 and they need to reside in the country they represent.
+Competitors must participate in the qualifying round and be selected among other participants.
+Their age must be between 15 – 25, and they must reside in the country they represent.

-The qualifying round is run locally in each participating country and is an open call to cybersecurity talents.
-The object of the qualifier is to assemble the team that competes in the finals, by running a set of challenges similar to the finals round.
-The top contestants in the qualifier form the ECSC national team each year.
+The annual qualifying round is held locally for each participating country and serves as an open invitation for cybersecurity talents.
+The purpose of the qualifying round is to form the team that will compete in the finals by undertaking a set of challenges similar to those in the final round.
+Every year, the best competitors are selected from the qualifying round to form the respective National Cyber Security Team.

-All the national teams then compete in the final round of the Challenge, in a one-day event that determines the country with the top cybersecurity talent each year.
+All national teams then compete in the final round of the competition, in a multi-day event that determines the country with the top cybersecurity talents in the field each year.

 Hellenic Cybersecurity Team 2021